 The fights will be part of a grand Fight Camp week from 1st August onwards, to be held at Matchroom’s HQ, with the bouts set to be telecast on Sky Sports as well.

-Some of the best betting sites in the UK, such as William Hill, are already offering odds on the best fights, and there are some very attractive prices available for punters looking to get back into sports betting.
+Some of the 2 in the UK, such as William Hill, are already offering odds on the best fights, and there are some very attractive prices available for punters looking to get back into sports betting.